Best Mouse Pad of 2021

 Since the invention of the first mouse mat, the top work surface has been the main focus.
 When older mice used a physical ball that rotated rollers inside the mouse housing, it was essential to have a smooth and clean surface to optimize tracking.
 That same thought process still holds true nowadays for optical and laser mice, but now we get to add personal preference into the mix since mouse technology has advanced.

 Leading the pack for glide is the 3M Precise.
 The plastic surface material feels ultra-smooth to move across, even with the cheap mice or those with worn-out feet.
 It is so smooth that if you have a stiff mouse cable and take your hand off, you might not find your mouse in the place you left it.
 Following not too far behind are the Vaydeer Aluminum Mouse Mat and the SteelSeries QcK Series.
 The PU leather side of the Vaydeer is slightly smoother than its aluminum surface, as well as the QcK.
-Overall, we liked the QcK over the aluminum side of the Vaydeer even though they both were exceptionally smooth.
+Overall, we liked the QcK over the aluminum side of the Vaydeer, even though they were both exceptionally smooth.
 With cheaper mice, the Vaydeer's aluminum side felt scratchy.

 Next, we have the AmazonBasics Gaming and the VicTsing Stitched Edge.
 If we were comparing only cloth mouse mats, these would finish closer to the top.
 The difference between the QcK, the AmazonBasics Gaming, and the VicTsing Stitched Edge is minimal when using high-end mice.
 When you are using cheap mice or mice with worn-out feet, the difference is staggering, dropping these two pads from above average to merely average.

-Bringing up the rear, we have the AmazonBasics Gel Computer Mouse Pad with Wrist, the VicTsing Ergonomic Mouse Pad with Gel Wrist Rest, and the Belkin Standard.
+Bringing up the rear, we have the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest, the VicTsing Ergonomic Mouse Pad with Gel Wrist Rest, and the Belkin Standard.
 High-end mice have noticeable more drag on these pads, while cheap mice performed abysmally.
 It felt like running through knee-deep water.
 These pads are decent with good quality mice, but we don't recommend them if you are using a cheap or worn-out mouse.

 Most mice move silently across cloth mouse mats, but hard mats can generate considerably more noise than you might want.
 A quality mouse tends to produce a lot less noise on hard pads than a cheap mouse, and with some mice, it doesn't make a difference as they are inherently loud.
 The less expensive and noisy mice made a significant impact on the noise level of our hard pads.
 The PU leather side of the Vaydeer is a bit louder than the cloth pads, followed by the 3M Precise.
 Lastly, the Vaydeer's aluminum side is the worst in our minds, sounding like nails on a chalkboard, thoroughly irritating everyone in the vicinity.
 We also noticed minimal improvement even after installing the included noise-dampening feet on our mouse.

 Mouse tracking isn't a big issue these days, especially with the fancy sensors many mice come with, but we wanted to check anyway.
 We performed repeated accuracy tests on each pad with a variety of mice and noted any discrepancies.
-As we expected, all the pads performed approximately the same accuracy after accounting for typical human user error.
+As we expected, all the pads performed at approximately the same accuracy after accounting for typical human user error.
 The 3M Precise is the only pad that gave us some small concerns.
 Its textured surface is susceptible to smoothing out over time and will likely cause trouble for optical and laser mice but shouldn't be an issue for mechanical mice.

 A mouse mat that works well for you can be the difference between a good or bad time at the office.
 Nowadays, moving your mouse cursor should be as automatic as breathing.
 Not having to spend time concentrating on dragging your mouse through molasses or on a surface so slick it is uncontrollable makes a big difference at the end of the day.
 Hopefully, this assessment has been helpful when it comes to selecting and purchasing your next mouse pad.